alireza1384848/Password-Generator/README.md

-this is a Password generator program that have 5 Setting:/n 1.Uppercase
+this is a Password generator program that have 5 Setting:

+1.Uppercase

 2.Lowercase

 3.Number

 4.Symbol

 5.space

-6. size
+6.size

 and it developed by python